Here I come with another Interesting Interview of Bishnu Mahali – a renowned blogger, Podcaster and YouTuber.

 - Admob (Android Apps)

 Of course, affiliate marketing has been working great for you!
 What is the 2nd best monetization method that you love?

 After affiliate marketing, my favorite method of earning would be selling my own products or services.
-Like I have already sold physical products through Amazon, eBay, etc. and I know that it is very profitable.
+I have already sold physical products through Amazon, eBay, etc., and I know that it is very profitable.

-But recently I’ve realized that digital products can be more profitable than that.
-Of course with the digital product, you have the issue of piracy or unauthorized/illegal distribution of your product, but it is easy to create and can be scaled without a significant effort unlike selling any physical products.
+But recently, I’ve realized that digital products can be more profitable than that.
+Of course, with the digital product, you have the issue of piracy or unauthorized/illegal distribution of your product.
+Still, it is easy to create and can be scaled without a significant effort, unlike selling any physical products.